 Conducted among more than 1,000 SMEs, the research provides a snapshot of the current state of businesses and their issues and expectations regarding the Federal Budget.

-Among its key findings, the survey revealed that digitisation and adoption of technology was one of the positive changes brought about by the pandemic.
+Among its key findings, the survey revealed that digitisation and adoption of technology were some of the positive changes brought about by the pandemic.
 COVID-19 prompted many organisations to re-evaluate their processes and find more effective ways of working.

 The benefits they experienced from COVID-19, according to MYOB Business Monitor, included increased flexibility, increased productivity of staff working from home, and accelerated use of e-commerce.